Clene (NASDAQ:CLNN) Upgraded by Zacks Investment Research to Buy

-Zacks Investment Research upgraded shares of Clene (NASDAQ:CLNN) from a hold rating to a buy rating in a report published on Tuesday, Zacks.com reports.
-The firm currently has $11.00 price target on the stock.
+Zacks Investment Research upgraded shares of Clene (NASDAQ:CLNN) from a hold rating to a buy rating in a research note issued to investors on Monday, Zacks.com reports.
+They currently have $10.00 price objective on the stock.

 According to Zacks, “Clene Inc. is a clinical-stage biopharmaceutical company.
 It is focused on the development of unique therapeutics for neurodegenerative diseases.
 Clene Nanomedicine Inc., formerly known as Tottenham Acquisition I Limited, is based in SALT LAKE CITY. “

-Several other equities research analysts also recently commented on CLNN.
-Benchmark began coverage on shares of Clene in a report on Monday, March 8th.
-They set a buy rating and a $25.00 price objective on the stock.
-Roth Capital began coverage on shares of Clene in a report on Wednesday, February 3rd.
-They set a buy rating and a $24.00 price objective on the stock.
+Other equities research analysts have also issued reports about the stock.
+Roth Capital began coverage on shares of Clene in a research note on Wednesday, February 3rd.
+They set a buy rating and a $24.00 target price for the company.
+Benchmark initiated coverage on Clene in a research report on Monday, March 8th.
+They set a buy rating and a $25.00 price objective for the company.
+Finally, Cantor Fitzgerald assumed coverage on shares of Clene in a research note on Monday.
+They set an overweight rating and a $22.00 price target on the stock.

-Several institutional investors have recently made changes to their positions in CLNN.
-Basso Capital Management L.P. purchased a new stake in shares of Clene in the fourth quarter worth about $29,000.
-Bluefin Capital Management LLC purchased a new stake in Clene in the fourth quarter valued at approximately $139,000.
-Walleye Trading LLC purchased a new stake in Clene in the fourth quarter valued at approximately $143,000.
-Harel Insurance Investments & Financial Services Ltd. purchased a new stake in Clene in the first quarter valued at approximately $1,491,000.
-Finally, Kepos Capital LP purchased a new stake in Clene in the fourth quarter valued at approximately $2,372,000.
-62.63% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in CLNN.
+Basso Capital Management L.P. purchased a new stake in Clene during the fourth quarter worth $29,000.
+Bluefin Capital Management LLC purchased a new position in Clene in the fourth quarter valued at about $139,000.
+Walleye Trading LLC bought a new position in Clene in the fourth quarter worth about $143,000.
+Harel Insurance Investments & Financial Services Ltd. purchased a new stake in shares of Clene during the first quarter valued at about $1,491,000.
+Finally, Kepos Capital LP purchased a new position in shares of Clene in the 4th quarter worth approximately $2,372,000.
+62.63% of the stock is owned by hedge funds and other institutional investors.

 Clene Inc, a clinical-stage pharmaceutical company, focuses on the discovery, development, and commercialization of novel clean surfaced nanotechnology (CSN) therapeutics.
 The company has a nanotechnology drug suspension; and engages in the development and commercialization of dietary supplements.
 Its lead drug is CNM-Au8, which is being studied in various clinical trials, including a Phase 2 study for the treatment of stable multiple sclerosis; a Phase 2 biomarker study in Parkinson's; and Phase 2 and Phase 3 trials to investigate the potential for disease modification for neurodegenerative diseases.